brunospitti/wedding-test/src/info/weddingInfo/en.md

   This journey started eight years ago and since then we’ve had loads of laughing moments, a few tears, learnings and stories to tell, which you were part of… and obviously this time wouldn’t be different.
-So here we are, ready to put one more plan in action but this time to become Mr and Mrs Spitti :P.
+So here we are, ready to put one more plan in action but this time to become Mr and Mrs Spitti.
+  &#128540;

   This ceremony is not just symbolising our love but also to celebrate life and the fact we will have all our most special ones in the same place, even because we live so far away and you can’t imagine how much we miss you all.
+  &#128556;

   Anyway, better late than never!
 Ready for this one?